LifeStraw

+History

 The devices were distributed in the 2010 Haiti earthquake, 2010 Pakistan floods, 2011 Thailand floods, and 2016 Ecuador earthquake, among other crises and initiatives.
 In the Mutomo District in Kenya which has suffered from long term drought, the Kenya Red Cross supplied filters to 3,750 school children and 6,750 households.
 In 2015, they were deployed in Rwanda.
-The company also funds a retail give back program that as of 2018 has provided safe water to more than 1 million school children in rural Kenya.
+The company funds a retail give back program that as of 2018 has provided safe water to more than 1 million school children in rural Kenya.